ayushin78/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

 #. **Rendered answer.** For some problem types, the LMS uses MathJax to render
    plain text as "beautiful math."

-#. **Submit.** The learner selects **Submit** to submit a response or find out if
+#. **Submit.** When a learner selects **Submit** to submit a response for a
-   his answer is correct.
-If the answer is correct, a green check mark appears.
-   If it is incorrect, a red X appears.
-When a learner selects **Submit**, the LMS saves the grade and current state of the problem.
-The **Submit** button remains available if the learner has unused attempts remaining.
+   problem, the LMS saves the grade and current state of the problem.
+The LMS immediately provides feedback about whether the response is correct or incorrect, as well as the problem score.
+The **Submit** button remains available if the learner has unused attempts remaining so that she can try to answer the problem again.

 #. **Attempts.** You can set a specific number of attempts or allow unlimited
    attempts for a problem.
 By default, the course-wide **Maximum Attempts**